Brief: This tutorial shows you how to install IntelliJ IDEA on Ubuntu, Linux Mint, elementary OS, Linux Lite and other Linux distributions.

 flatpak install com.jetbrains.IntelliJ-IDEA-Community.flatpakref

 The above described command is for the Community edition.
-You can use the similar approach for the Ultimate edition as well.
+You can use a similar approach for the Ultimate edition as well.

 There is an unofficial PPA available that you can use to easily install IntelliJ in Linux Mint, elementary OS and other Ubuntu-based Linux distributions, including Ubuntu of course.